Decorative service page background

 The food you eat can either fuel inflammation or fight it.
 An anti-inflammatory diet focuses on whole foods packed with nutrients that help calm your body’s inflammatory response.
 Think colorful fruits and vegetables, fatty fish rich in omega-3s (like salmon), nuts, seeds, and healthy fats like olive oil.
 At the same time, try to limit processed foods, sugary drinks, and refined carbohydrates, which can trigger inflammation.
 A diet rich in these nutrients not only helps manage joint pain but also supports your overall health and can make it easier to maintain a healthy weight, creating a positive cycle for your knees.

-How to Choose the Right Treatment Path for You
+How to Choose the Right Knee Arthritis Treatment for You

 Deciding on a treatment for knee arthritis can feel overwhelming, but you don’t have to do it alone.
 The best approach is a partnership between you and your healthcare team, where your goals and preferences are front and center.
 The right path isn't a one-size-fits-all solution; it’s a personalized plan that considers your lifestyle, the severity of your symptoms, and what you hope to achieve.
 Whether you want to get back to running marathons or simply walk your dog without pain, there’s a combination of treatments that can help you get there.